k05m0navt/studio-space/API_SETUP.md

 - Reduced bundle size
 - Server-side rendering where appropriate

+## 🎯 Brand Consistency

+- Updated all references from "Studio Space" to "Vasha Studio"
+- Consistent branding across API documentation
+- Updated metadata and titles
+- Cohesive visual identity

-This setup provides a robust foundation for your Studio Space application with modern development practices, security, and scalability in mind.
+This setup provides a robust, internationalized foundation for your Vasha Studio application with modern development practices, security, and scalability in mind.